Skip to Content

 Common Rose Diseases

-You’ll need to identify five common fungal infections that can devastate your prized roses if left untreated: black spot, powdery mildew, stem canker, crown gall, and rose rust.
+You’ll encounter five main fungal diseases that can turn your beautiful rose garden into a disappointing mess: black spot, powdery mildew, stem canker, crown gall, and rose rust.

 Black Spot Symptoms